OceanWP vs GeneratePress: Which Is Better in 2026? [7 Key Differences]

 If you are running Elementor on top of either theme, the performance gap narrows significantly.
 The page builder itself dominates total page weight in that scenario, and OceanWP’s Elementor-specific optimizations partially close the difference.
 For native Gutenberg builds, GeneratePress’s lean baseline has a clear advantage.

 For reference: Nexter Theme weighs under 20KB with zero jQuery dependency and loads exactly one CSS file and one JS file per page regardless of how many blocks are active.
-That is lighter than both OceanWP and GeneratePress out of the box, which is why it consistently achieves 98+ PageSpeed Insights scores without additional optimization plugins.
+That is lighter than both OceanWP and GeneratePress out of the box, and it consistently achieves 98+ PageSpeed Insights scores without additional optimization plugins.
+More than 20,000 users run it as their primary WordPress theme specifically for this reason.

 2. Design flexibility and Customizer options